Restoring Control over the Immigration System: "Island of strangers" speech

 Keir Starmer introduced the white paper with a speech on 12 May 2025 that generated significant controversy due to its language and rhetoric.
-Media analysis noted that the speech was "widely seen as a reaction to the results of the recent local elections, in which the right-wing and anti-immigration party Reform UK won 30% of the vote".
+Media analysis noted that the speech was "widely seen as a reaction to the results of the recent local elections, in which the right-wing party Reform UK won 30% of the vote".

 Speech content and rhetoric

 According to media coverage, Starmer opened his remarks by pledging to "take back control of our borders and close the book on a squalid chapter for our politics, our economy, and our country".
 Media reports noted his deliberate use of "take back control" from the outset, making clear the intended audience and message.

 Political commentary highlighted Starmer's criticism of the previous Conservative government, with coverage noting he stated that between 2019 and 2023, "net migration quadrupled" and "reached nearly 1 million" in 2023.
 Media analysis noted he declared that "Taking back control is a Labour argument".

-Most controversially, academic analysis by David Miller, professor of political theory at Nuffield College, Oxford, noted that Starmer warned that "Without them, we risk becoming an island of strangers, not a nation that walks forward together".
+Most controversially, academic analysis by David Miller, professor of political theory at Nuffield College, Oxford, noted that Starmer warned that "Without [immigration rules], we risk becoming an island of strangers, not a nation that walks forward together".

 According to media reports, Starmer described the UK's immigration system as contributing to forces "slowly pulling our country apart" while stating that immigrants "make a massive contribution" to British society.
 Political analysis noted that he characterised parts of the economy as "almost addicted to importing cheap labour".

 Criticism and controversy

 The speech generated intense criticism over its language and rhetoric.
-Political observers noted that "close your eyes and Starmer's speech could have been delivered almost in its entirety by Reform UK leader Nigel Farage".

-Academic researchers noted that Starmer's rhetoric "chimes with classic far-right narratives where migration is framed as the root of all societal ills".
-Analysis suggested the speech contained elements reminiscent of far-right conspiracies about elites deliberately encouraging mass immigration, with Starmer's words potentially acting as a "dog whistle".
+Katy Brown of Manchester Metropolitan University noted that Starmer's rhetoric "chimes with classic far-right narratives where migration is framed as the root of all societal ills", and suggested the speech contained elements reminiscent of far-right conspiracies about elites deliberately encouraging mass immigration, with Starmer's words potentially acting as a "dog whistle".

-Media commentary described the phrase "island of strangers" as becoming "the locus for a vitriolic exchange of views," with critics reading it not as academic philosophy but as echoing Enoch Powell's Rivers of Blood speech, in which Powell championed those who "found themselves made strangers in their own country".
-Political analysis noted that critics accused Starmer of having "aped the infamous, racist 1968 'rivers of blood' speech of Conservative MP Enoch Powell".
+David Miller in the New Statesman described the phrase "island of strangers" as becoming "the locus for a vitriolic exchange of views," reading it not as academic philosophy but as echoing Enoch Powell's Rivers of Blood speech, in which Powell championed those who "found themselves made strangers in their own country".